Does Perimenopause Cause Anxiety?

 This is not an exhaustive list, but some of the most common symptoms.
 Symptoms may fluctuate throughout the menstrual cycle or appear unexpectedly.

 Did you know?
-Seven of the 34 known symptoms- that’s 20% of the known and documented symptoms- of perimenopause (anxiety, difficulty concentrating, dizzy spells, fatigue, irritability, memory lapses, and panic attacks) can be attributed to anxiety!
+Seven of the 34 known symptoms of perimenopause (anxiety, difficulty concentrating, dizzy spells, fatigue, irritability, memory lapses, and panic attacks) can be attributed to anxiety!

 Hormonal anxiety: